ALA Arkansas Girls State Staff

 The AGS Shop and canteen is conveniently located on the campus of Harding University and is staffed by a great group of ladies and volunteers.
 We’re open as long as the girls are out and about, sometimes until their lights out at 11:00 and open at 6 a.m, every day.
 The store will have AGS souvenirs including the snacks, drinks, and convenience items that, over the years, have been frequently requested.
 The 2015 Souvenir Picture CD will also be sold at the store; however, since the CD will contain pictures from the entire week, the actual CD will be professionally copied immediately after Arkansas Girls State and mailed to your home.

 Citizens bring money to spend on souvenirs, snacks, drinks and other necessities as needed.
 It is never safe to leave a large amount of money in dorm rooms.
 The banker holds reserve money that any citizen “deposits” for safekeeping in her personal account and is available during all free time hours for a “withdrawal.”

 Citizens who love to sing or play a musical instrument can join the Arkansas Girls State chorus or band and practice on free time.
 The band plays at most assemblies, providing a peppy atmosphere that gets the spirit going.
 The chorus performs before the Inauguration Ceremony.

 Opportunities abound throughout the week within the city, county and state levels and also on the individual level with contests and projects.
 Guidelines and rules governing each opportunity will be provided by the Activities Director and her staff.

-Each ALA Arkansas Girls State session elects state-wide officials.
-The 2014 elected governor returns for the 2015 session to be the “official head of state,” serves as chair of all assemblies and fulfills any other responsibilities as directed.
+Each ALA Arkansas Girls State session elects state-wide constitutional officers such as Governor, Lt.
+Governor, Secretary of State, etc. The elected governor returns for the next session as the “official head of state,” serves as chair of all assemblies and fulfills any other responsibilities as directed.